Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 Yes!

-These saws are simply hung from heavy-duty hooks.
+These saws are hung from heavy-duty hooks.

 This option is a very easy, quick, and cheap option for storing chainsaws.
 You’ll want to ensure the hooks can hold the weight over time as the worst thing would be having a chainsaw drop from a height.